Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/rtl.md

 ## Usage

-To get a RTL version of a boosted webpage you need two things :
+To get a RTL version of a boosted webpage you need only one thing :
-1. Replace the regular `boosted.css` and `boosted.js` files
+1. Replace the regular `boosted.css` file

-2. with their RTL counterpart `boosted-rtl.css` and `boosted-rtl.js`found in the distribution files.
+2. with the RTL counterpart `boosted-rtl.css` found in the distribution files.
    Add attribute `dir="rtl"` to your `<html>` tag.

 ## Start template